BestNoob/pbsv.cfg/README.md

 Also Procon https://myrcon.net/ can be used with the BF4DB Plugin https://bf4db.com/plugin to protect your Battlefield 4 Servers.

 > [!NOTE]
-> Your SERVER & Client need latest pb files inside pb folder - Auto Update should work for actual supported games like BF3 and BF4, if not download them manually
+> Your SERVER & Client need latest pb files inside pb folder - Auto Update should work for actual supported games like BF3 and BF4.
+If not; download & update them manually:
 > - Supported Games: https://evenbalance.com/pbsetup.php
 > - Legacy Games https://community.pbbans.com/files/category/7-legacy-punkbuster-files/
 > - Mirror: https://github.com/BestNoob/PunkBusterFiles